Average-Distortion Sketching: Average-Distortion Sketching for

-\begin{proof} This follows from the fact that, in both cases, we are upper bounding the probability that there is a hash collision from a hash function which maps to a universe of size $\sfU$ among $\sfk$ possible pairs. \end{proof}
+\begin{proof} This follows from the fact that we are upper bounding the probability that there is a hash collision from a hash function which maps to a universe of size $\sfU$ among $\sfk$ possible pairs. \end{proof}